 RECOMMENDED: Use a WordPress cache plugin: WP Super Cache (complexity: low), W3 Total Cache (complexity: high).

-This is a major revision of the HTTP network protocol used by the World Wide Web.
-This new HTTP/2 do not require any changes to how existing web applications work, and all web site applications can take advantage of new features for increased speed.
-The only downside is HTTP/2 requires a secured connection.
-This means dealing with https and Secure Certificates.
+This is the HTTP network protocol used by the World Wide Web.
+This new HTTP/2 and HTTP/3 do not require any changes to how existing web applications work, and all web site applications can take advantage of new features for increased speed.

 MUST HAVE: If you already have a secure site HTTPS (a page served with SSL, a secure connection) you are adding a considerable extra time, at least 100 ms (SSL handshaking is the major cost of HTTPS).
 You must jump to an HTTP/2 server to compensate this handshaking delay with the new speed improvements.